zvector/fate/README.md

 # Multiplex

+	[new] Multiplex( /*Number*/ width, /*Array*/ operations )

 A **multiplex** employs a specific number of concurrent pipelines to process an array of operations in parallel.
+Its `width`, which is the maximum number of pipelines that are allowed to operate concurrently, can be adjusted dynamically as the multiplex is running; this will cause pipelines to be automatically added as necessary, or removed as necessary once their current operations complete.

+As with `Pipeline`, the `operations` array is considered mutable.
+All of the constituent pipelines reference this shared array, which will be `shift`ed by each pipeline as it proceeds to consume an operation.

 ## Remarks